 As usual, some of these activities would also be appropriate for non-Catholic families as well either exactly as written or with some tweaks.
 So, take a look through the list and see if some of them would be fun for your family.

 10 April Activities for Catholic Families Printable

-1. Plan a trip to a farm (or zoo).
+5. Plan a trip to a farm (or zoo).
 In the Spring, new life abounds on the farm.
 Arrange a trip to see some baby animals and talk about new life.

-2. Be a Good Steward of the planet God created for us.
+6. Be a Good Steward of the planet God created for us.
 Explore ways to help the environment through your actions at home.
 Pick one project or lifestyle change to do as a family.

-3. Do a drawing activity (with a video lesson) on how to draw a dragon in honor of St. George’s feast day (April 23).
+9. Do a drawing activity (with a video lesson) on how to draw a dragon in honor of St. George’s feast day (April 23).

 If you’re looking for monthly activity printables for Catholic families, you can find an index page with links to each of the printables here.